Orkan Telhan

 Automated Incubation Platform for Cell-Free Biosynthesis

-I designed a closed-loop incubation platform for cell-free protein synthesis, enabling the production of functional biomolecules without living cells.
+In 2013, I designed a closed-loop incubation platform for cell-free protein synthesis, enabling the production of functional biomolecules without living cells.
 As a proof of concept, I developed a fragrance synthesis circuit using DNA that encodes the pathway for farnesol, a key aromatic compound found in sandalwood oil.
 The DNA was embedded within liposomes together with microbial transcription–translation machinery and triggered to produce the molecule on demand.
 The project demonstrates the potential for a microfluidic perfumery powered by synthetic biology.

 Expertise